-The Last Czars is now on Netflix around the world but the chances are you’ve probably not stumbled across the show or even seen any promotion for it.
-Let’s dissect what could be the reason this show was essentially sent out to die.
+The Last Czars is now available on Netflix globally, but there’s a good chance you haven’t come across the show or seen any promotion for it.
+Let’s delve into why this show was seemingly set up to fade away.

-The show was first announced to be in production for Netflix back in October 2017 but all went quiet as the show went into development.
-It wasn’t until the middle of June 2019 until Netflix quietly added a release date to the shows official Netflix page.
-We did a post and was one of the first to even cover the show in the year and a half since it was announced.
+The show was first announced to be in production for Netflix back in October 2017, but all went quiet as it entered development.
+It wasn’t until mid-June 2019 that Netflix discreetly added a release date to the show’s official page.
+We wrote a post and were among the first to cover the show in the year and a half since its announcement.

-Weeks went by and promotion for the show from Netflix’s official channels never materialized.
-To this date, a trailer has yet to be uploaded to Netflix’s official account on YouTube.
+Weeks passed, and promotion for the show from Netflix’s official channels never materialized.
+To this date, a trailer has not been uploaded to Netflix’s official YouTube account.

-The show wasn’t and isn’t available on the Netflix media site.
+The show was not, and is not, available on the Netflix media site.

-A Tweet promoting the show didn’t come until six days after the show’s release ironically on an account named “see what’s next.”
+A tweet promoting the show didn’t appear until six days after its release, ironically from an account named “see what’s next.”

-The promotion for the show in the UK, where the show is produced, seems to be limited to Ben Cartwright appearing on ITV’s Daytime TV show Lorraine on the day of release.
+Promotion for the show in the UK, where it was produced, seemed to be limited to Ben Cartwright’s appearance on ITV’s daytime TV show Lorraine on the release day.

-Promotion from news outlets since the release has carried the show somewhat and the show did manage to penetrate the top 10 most-watched in the UK on the week it releases but was out of the top 10 by the following week.
+Since its release, promotion from news outlets has somewhat carried the show, and it did manage to break into the top 10 most-watched in the UK the week it was released, but it fell out of the top 10 the following week.

 Why was the show under-promoted?
-Here’s a couple of reasons.
+Here are a couple of possible reasons.

-The first thing we could consider why Netflix didn’t choose to promote the show overly is the fact it could simply be a bad show.
+The first thing we might consider is that Netflix chose not to promote the show heavily because it simply wasn’t up to par.

-That’s not the case however as audiences have actually rated it one of the highest debut shows of 2019.
-It’s currently sitting at a 7.2 on IMDb and a 71% on Rotten Tomatoes.
+However, that’s not the case, as audiences have actually rated it as one of the highest debut shows of 2019.
+It currently holds a 7.2 on IMDb and a 71% on Rotten Tomatoes.

-Although there’s been plenty of criticism of accuracy, it’s something that was always going to be the case with a show that blended dramatization with documentary elements.
+While there has been significant criticism regarding historical accuracy, that’s to be expected with a show that blends dramatization with documentary elements.

-Russia also apparently wasn’t too impressed with the show either but the same thing happened with Chernobyl for HBO which only helped promote the show.
+Russia also reportedly wasn’t too impressed with the show, but a similar reaction occurred with HBO’s Chernobyl, which only helped draw attention to the series.

-Netflix has a big excuse for the lack of excuse and its name is Stranger Things.
-Releasing a day after The Last Czars, you could argue that the promotion for Stranger Things completely sucked any oxygen out of the room.
-In which case, why did Netflix not opt (like it did on the Friday straight after ST3) to keep the show back or forward to keep it clear of Stranger Things.
+Netflix has a significant excuse for the lack of promotion: Stranger Things.
+Releasing a day after The Last Czars, one could argue that all the promotion for Stranger Things completely overshadowed it.
+In that case, why didn’t Netflix opt (as it did on the Friday immediately following ST3’s release) to delay or advance The Last Czars to avoid a clash with Stranger Things?

 What’s the answer?
-We don’t know, we only have the questions but just yesterday Netflix blamed too few hits as a reason for subscriber numbers slowing down.
-When the company doesn’t even do the bare minimum to promote its shows, is it really surprising?
+We don’t know; we only have questions.
+But just yesterday, Netflix cited a scarcity of hits as a reason for slowing subscriber numbers.
+When the company doesn’t even do the bare minimum to promote its shows, can anyone be surprised?

-Utopia, the TV production company behind the show has another upcoming Netflix project.
+Utopia, the TV production company behind the show, has another upcoming project on Netflix.